MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_04_explore_nsg.md

 1. From the top of Network security groups page, select **+ Create**.

 1. On the Basics tab of the Create network security group page, specify the following settings:
-    1. Subscription:  Azure Pass – Sponsorship
+    1. Subscription:  leave the default.
     1. Resource group:  **LabsSC900-RG**
     1. Name:  **NSG-SC900**
-    1. Region:  leave the default
+    1. Region:  leave the default.
     1. Select **Review + create** then select **Create**.

 1. Once the deployment is complete, select **Go to resource** and ensure everything is correct.
 There should be 3 default inbound,  3 default outbound rules, and no subnets and no interfaces associated with the NSG.
 Go back to the **Home** page of the Azure portal.